Laragear/Alerts/README.md

 ## Configuration

-Alerts works out-of-the-box with some common defaults, but if you need a better approach for your particular application, you can configure some parameters.
+Alerts will work out-of-the-box with some common defaults, but if you need a better approach for your particular application, you can configure some parameters.
 First, publish the configuration file.

 ```bash
 php artisan vendor:publish --provider="Laragear\Alerts\AlertsServiceProvider" --tag="config"